EricaDB/ArtWebsite/README.md

-# Erica D. Berg Artwork
+# Erica Berg Artwork
-The art website of Erica D. Berg
+The art website of Erica Berg